hso-nn/crm-sdk/WebAPI.md

 ```

 ## 2.2) Delete
-The deleteEntity method has two parameters:
+The deleteEntity method has two arguments:
 * logicalName
 * entityId